hjake123/reactive/KUBEJS.md

 This event has all the same fields as the `runReaction` event does.

-## REACTION DOCUMENTATION
+## REACTION ADVANCEMENTS
 As it stands, your reaction will appear as "Unknown Reaction" when measured by Litmus Paper.
+That is because Litmus Paper checks if the player has achieved a specific advancement for each reaction before presenting its name.
+Since yours doesn't yet have an associated advancement, it will never appear.
 Let's fix that!

-First, you must create an advancement for your reaction, using the criterion registered above.
 The advancement should be located within `data/reactive/advancement/reactions`, and its name must match the reaction alias.
+For example, the prior reaction will look for the advancement `reactive:reactions/example_reaction`.

-The advancement can be in any valid format, but most of them will look like this:
+The advancement can be in any valid format, but something like this is sufficient:
 ```json
 {
   "criteria": {